nanoframework/System.IO.Ports/README.md

 #### Case of WatchChar

-.NET nanoFramework has a specific API to watch for a specific character if present during the transmission.
+.NET nanoFramework has a custom API event to watch for a specific character if present during the transmission.

 ```csharp
     port.WatchChar = '\r';